 On 1 September 1979 again, the Kuantan Municipal Council was upgraded to the Kuantan Municipal Council (Kuantan Municipal Council) based on the Local Government Act (Act 171) which remains to this day.
 The administrative area of Kuantan Municipal Council has been expanded to 324 sq km which covers four sub-districts namely Kuala Kuantan, Ulu Kuantan, Beserah and Sungai Karang.
 This area is 10% of the total area of Kuantan city.
 Of that area, 20% is a taxable area provided by municipal services while the rest is a development area.

 Kuantan is located on the East Coast of Peninsular Malaysia between latitude 3 ° 49 ′ 0 ″ in the north and longitude 102 ° 20 ′ 0 ″ in the east.
-To the east is the South China Sea with a coastal area of 56 km (35 miles).
-To the west are the Maran and Jerantut Districts, to the north is the State of Terengganu and to the south is the Pekan District.
+To the east is the South China Sea with a coastal length of 56 km (35 miles).
+To the west are the Districts of Maran and Jerantut, to the north is the State of Terengganu and to the south is the District of Pekan.